Location

 -

-Addington Cemetery plot map [791.64KB PDF] and Addington Cemetery plan [282.59KB PDF] from the Christchurch City Council
+A digitised plot map from the CCC Archives and Addington Cemetery plan [282.59KB PDF] from the Christchurch City Council

 These maps were created by Christchurch City Council and give a general reference to where a person is buried.
 No block references are found on the cemeteries' database and graves are found by following a running number.